-Jason Wakenight is entering his sixth season as assistant coach of the University of Iowa track and field staff as an assistant coach and recruiting coordinator.
+Jason Wakenight is entering his seventh season at the University of Iowa track and field staff as an assistant coach and recruiting coordinator.

 His primary responsibilities include men’s and women’s long sprints and long hurdles, and men’s and women’s middle distances.